-Sundae can help owners get more cash for their distressed, dated, or damaged home.
+Sundae can help owners get more cash for their home off-market.
 Because Sundae maintains rigorous criteria in the homes that we accept and list on our marketplace and the investors we work with, we turn un-financeable nightmares into move-in ready homes.
 The result is the equivalent of a “certified preowned home” going back on the market.

 Sundae isn’t the only way that buyer’s and seller’s can overcome challenges presented by the national housing shortage.
 However, it is a potentially profitable option for many.

 Sundae offers homeowners a higher price than other cash buyers because we keep less profit for ourselves.
 Many homes sit on the market for an indeterminate amount of time due to needed renovations and a disinterest among buyers in completing those renovations.
 Sundae has the resources to help sellers receive a cash offer and complete the deal in a short amount of time.
 Sundae also offer eligible homeowners a cash advance before the deal is completed to help with expenses.